sensu/sensu-docs/content/sensu-enterprise/3.0/upgrading.md

 ### Changes in OpsGenie integration

-OpsGenie has deprecated and will shut down their v1 API on June 30, 2018.
+As of June 30, 2018, OpsGenie has shut down their v1 API.

-_WARNING: To continue using the Sensu Enterprise OpsGenie integration, you must upgrade to Sensu Enterprise 3.0 and update your Sensu Enterprise OpsGenie configuration before June 30, 2018._

 Sensu Enterprise 3.0 updates the OpsGenie integration to use OpsGenie's new v2 Alert API, necessitating a breaking change to Sensu Enterprise's OpsGenie configuration specification.

+_WARNING: To continue using the Sensu Enterprise OpsGenie integration, you must upgrade to Sensu Enterprise 3.0 or later and update your Sensu Enterprise OpsGenie configuration._

 #### Update OpsGenie configuration for `responders`